 Basically Avengers 2.5 (but that’s no bad thing), Civil War not only has the most ambitious super-hero action sequence put on screen in the form of the team-up airport fight, it also has the most emotional climax any MCU film has ever had.
 By pitting Captain America against Iron Man the audience is completely emotionally invested from start to finish.
 Love, love, love this film.

-Oh and the fact it introduces the most definitive version of Spider-Man is a huge bonus.
+Oh and the fact it introduces the most definitive version of Spider-Man AND Black Panther is a huge bonus.

 The final act of this film is absolutely spectacular.
 It is by far the most fun and joyous experience I have ever had as a cinema-goer.
 It’s magnificent.
 The opening 10-15 minutes are a bit cumbersome, but once we have the Avengers in play this film is truly great.
 My only criticism with this film is Captain America’s outfit, it just looks so “comical” for lack of better term.
 But everything else is awesome, the character interactions, the action sequences, Loki as the villain, etc. I absolutely love it.